Mesoscopic eigenvalue density correlations of Wigner matrices: Estimates on the Green function: proof of Proposition

 \subsection{Single matrix case}

 In this section we prove Proposition \ref{prop4.3}(i) with the aid of Lemma \ref{lem1}.
-It suffice to show the case when $\cal A =\{G\}$.
-As in Section \ref{sec:4.1}, we would like to use Lemma \ref{lem:cumulant_expansion} to construct a tree whose root is the LHS of \eqref{4.39}.
+It suffices to show the case when $\cal A =\{G\}$.
+As in Section \ref{sec:4.1}, we would like to use Lemma \ref{lem:cumulant_expansion} to construct a tree whose root is the left-hand side of \eqref{4.39}.
 The off-spring process is summarized in the following Lemma. \begin{lemma} Let $P \in P^{(n,t)}(\{G\})$ for some $n \in \bb N$ and $t \in \bb R$.
 Let $(a_{i_1,\ldots,i_n})_{i_1,\ldots,i_n}$ be a family of complex numbers that is uniformly bounded in $i_1,\ldots,i_n$.
 Consider the term